GrammaTech/sel/python/README.md

 bodies), all of the ASTs are stored in the slot named "children".
 In essence, the slot serves as a fall-thru place to store all ASTs not assigned to an explicit, named slot.

+## ASTs package throws "tree-sitter-interface crashed"

+This error is raised when the Common Lisp binary (`tree-sitter-interface`) backing the ASTs python package crashes.
+If available, the error will report the standard output and standard error streams for the `tree-sitter-interface` process prior to the crash.

+The most common error cause occurs upon startup/import of the asts package, and the error message will reference "wrong ELF class: ELFCLASS32.".
+This occurs on systems which do not support 32-bit shared libraries (which the ASTs package depends upon); to remedy this, you will need to apt-install `gcc-multilib` on Ubuntu systems.

 # License